HOW WORKERS’ COMP WORKS FOR EMPLOYEES & EMPLOYERS IN CALIFORNIA

 Certain types of workers are excluded from workers’ compensation in California and cannot file a claim for workers’ comp benefits:

-• At The Law Office of Matthew Russell, our experienced workers’ comp attorneys are here to answer any additional questions you have about workers’ compensation in California.
+- At The Law Office of Matthew Russell in San Diego, our experienced workers’ comp attorneys are here to answer any additional questions you have about workers’ compensation in California.
 Give us a call at (619) 544-1506 to schedule a free consultation.